WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/19_Psalms/Ps_7.md

 His mischief returns upon his own head, and on his own skull his violence descends.

 ###### 17
-I will give to the LORD the thanks due to his righteousness, and I will sing praise to the name of the LORD, the Most High. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I will give to the LORD the thanks due to his righteousness, and I will sing praise to the name of the LORD, the Most High.

 ***